Une Femme Libérée

 That Word

-I do not want to hear it spoke,
+I do not want to hear it spoken,

 that familiar, yet unfamiliar word.